110 Belvedere Road, Damariscotta

 A Range of Habitats.
 The farm includes over one mile of shorefront, extensive wetlands providing both fresh and saltwater habitats, and rolling fields that have been worked for 200 years.
 It is home to a wide variety of plants and wildlife and affords spectacular views across the bay.

-The original 18th century farmhouse – known as the Heritage Center – serves as a home for Coastal Rivers, a base for many of our educational programs, and a visitor center with interpretive displays about the natural history of the area.
+The original 18th century farmhouse serves as Coastal Rivers’ Nature Center, a visitor center with interpretive displays about the natural history of the area.
 Mounts of local birds and mammals, a salt water fish tank with local species from the estuary, touch tables and more help provide a fuller sense of the estuary and its denizens.

-The Heritage Center’s conference room is also often available for non-profit meeting space – just ask us.
+The Nature Center’s conference room is also often available for non-profit meeting space.
+Call 207-563-1393 or email firstname.lastname@example.org for more information.
 While we welcome small donations to defray cleaning costs, we make the facility available free of charge.
-The Heritage Center is open weekdays from 9 a.m. to 4:30 p.m.
-Visitors are welcome.
-We are at 110 Belvedere Road in Damariscotta (directions).

 Financial support for this restoration project was provided by the U.S. Fish and Wildlife Service, Ducks Unlimited, and DRA members.
 The Maine Department of Inland Fisheries and Wildlife contributed technical assistance and helped develop a management plan for the rejuvenated wetland and its wildlife.